The Bruce Child

 Decorator Cecilia Beaux American

-Beaux was the most celebrated turn-of-the-twentieth-century woman painter of figures working in the United States.
-She achieved her first commercial success with naturalistic portraits on porcelain, such as this example, a popular art form of the period pursued by both professional women artists and amateurs.
-Having trained in Philadelphia for just one month with the French ceramicist Camille Piton—an experience that strengthened Beaux’s technical precision and sensitivity to color—she quickly obtained a reputation for this work, which she noted "parents nearly wept over."
+Mainly based in Philadelphia, Beaux was the most celebrated woman figure painter working in the United States at the turn of the twentieth century.
+She achieved her first commercial success with naturalistic portraits on porcelain, a popular art form pursued by both professional artists and amateurs.
+Having trained for just one month with the French ceramicist Camille Piton—an experience that strengthened Beaux’s technical precision and sensitivity to color—she quickly obtained a reputation for her depictions of children, which she noted "parents nearly wept over."

 This image cannot be enlarged, viewed at full screen, or downloaded.